muecoin/Guides/masternode_setup.md

 	sudo monit start mued

 That’s it.
-You only have to do above once.
+You only have to do the above once.
 You can check monit's status with the command:

 	sudo monit status